pchemguy/spec-kit/templates/capabilities/capabilities.md

 5. **Access or environment distinction** — whether behaviors imply different access, launch, or runtime contexts.
 6. **Coverage clarity** — whether grouping improves or obscures understanding of system capabilities.

+---

+##### Boundary Test

-For each proposed capability anchor, the LLM MUST ask:
+For each proposed capability constructed from capability candidates, the LLM MUST ask:

 > Would a typical target user reasonably expect the included behaviors to belong together as one recognizable capability area?

-The LLM MUST test whether the capability anchor differs materially from adjacent or related capability anchors in:
+The LLM MUST evaluate whether the proposed capability differs materially from adjacent or alternative groupings of capability candidates in:

 - user intent;
 - user mental model;